More Than 1 Million Toyota, Lexus and Subaru Vehicles Recalled for Camera Issue. Is Your Vehicle Affected?

 A software glitch in the Panoramic View Monitor system causes blank or frozen rear-camera images, triggering a massive recall of 2022-26 models.

-If you bought or leased a Toyota, Lexus or Subaru in the past few years, it may be worth checking whether your vehicle is part of a new safety recall.
+If you bought or leased a Toyota, Lexus or Subaru in the past few years, it might be worth checking whether your vehicle is part of a new safety recall.
 Many models with advanced camera systems are affected.

-Toyota and Lexus have recalled more than one million vehicles due to a software issue in the Panoramic View Monitor.
+Toyota and Lexus have recalled more than a million vehicles due to a software issue in the Panoramic View Monitor.
 Subaru models using the same system are included.
 The problem can cause the rear camera image to freeze or go blank when reversing.

 From just $107.88 $24.99 for Kiplinger Personal Finance